idilismail/idil-ismail.github.io/_pages/cv.md

 Service and leadership
 ======

 * **Lead Seminar Organiser and Speaker**: The Computational Toolkit Seminar Series.
-Developed an online seminar series centred around computational science, created online content for open access and wider dissemination, gave talks and convened the entire program of seminars.
+Developed an online seminar series centred around computational science, created online content for open access and wider dissemination, gave talks and convened the entire program of seminars. [this URL](https://computationaltoolkit.github.io/)
-* **Lead Host & Producer of Multiscale Musings Podcast**: a podcast series about computational science where we interview academics with research interests in the area of multi-scale predictive modelling.
+* **Lead Host & Producer of Multiscale Musings Podcast**: a podcast series about computational science where we interview academics with research interests in the area of multi-scale predictive modelling. [this URL](https://open.spotify.com/show/2LnUjy779HNyXXqrsGHKyY)
 * **Lead Demonstrator of The Saturday Chemistry Club**: a BASF-funded Saturday science club for A-level students to prepare them for higher education.
-* **Chair of the Warwick Network for Ethnic Minority Students (NEMP)**: a community based platform for postgraduate students from marginalised backgrounds to share ideas, experiences and foster meaningful relationships and networking opportunities.
+* **Chair of the Warwick Network for Ethnic Minority Students (NEMP)**: a community based platform for postgraduate students from marginalised backgrounds to share ideas, experiences and foster meaningful relationships and networking opportunities. [this URL](https://warwick.ac.uk/services/dc/phdlife/phdnetworks/nemp/)
-* **Advisory Board Member**: Enhancing Research Culture at the University of Warwick.
+* **Advisory Board Member**: Enhancing Research Culture at the University of Warwick. [this URL](https://warwick.ac.uk/fac/soc/ces/research/current/padc/researchadvisoryboard/)